 About

-• Digital twins: The concept digital twin is gaining interest in the water community and especially for water services.
-The virtual representation of devices and water systems is the logic “next step” following the SCADA deployment that has been already used for decades.
-The digital twins have demonstrated their efficiency in mechanical sector and obviously for the energy production related domain.
-The ambition to address water networks to improve their efficiency and performance requests to integrate an increased complexity that is not formalized within the current scope of digital twins.
+• Digital twins: The concept digital twin is gaining interest in the water community and especially for water services as demonstrated during SimHydro 2023.
+The digital representation of assets, devices and water systems is following the SCADA deployment that has been already used for decades.
+The digital twins represent an integration phase that still at the early stage.
+The ambition to improve efficiency and performance in water service sector requests to integrate an increased complexity that is not formalized within the current scope of digital twins.
 Within this perspective, the deployment of the digital twin concept to catchments represents even a greater challenge.
-The session will address the latest developments for digital twins in hydropower production, water services and water resources management.
+The session will address the latest developments for digital twins in the various water sectors.

 English will be the conference language.